Citizens meet Climate

 Informing citizens and valuing their knowledge

-Balancing negative and positive framings in communication
+Balancing negative and positive communication

-Providing locally, temporally, and personally relevant perspectives
+Providing personally relevant perspectives

-Providing tools to take both individual and collective action
+Providing individual and collective action tools

 Providing clear, reliable, and open scientific data